بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 Since the Risale-i Nur is a manifestation of the Names of Rahîm and Hakîm, and numerous flashes and mysteries of the haqiqah of Rahîmiyyah have been expounded and proved in many parts of the Risale-i Nur, we leave further discussion of the matter to those parts and content ourselves with this brief indication, out of a vast treasury, on account of the unfavourable circumstances from which we are now suffering.”
 The Seventh Ray-2nd Chapter-3th Stopping-Place

-The second sort is metaphorical rizq that one cannot abandon due to inessential needs becoming like essential ones through bad use and being addicted to it through the calamity of custom and tradition.
-Since this rizq is not guaranteed by Ar-Rabb, obtaining this rizq, especially at this time, is very expensive.
-One takes this inauspicious good without barakah by first of all sacrificing his honour and accepting abasement, and sometimes degrading to the situation of beggary in a ma’nawî manner, as much as kissing the feet of the vile, and sometimes sacrificing the sacred matters of religion, which are the nûr of eternal life.
+The second is the metaphorical rizq that unnecessary needs become necessary ones due to misuse, he becomes addicted to them through the calamity of custom and tradition and cannot abandon them.
+Thus, since this rizq is not undertaken by Ar-Rabb, obtaining this rizq, especially at this time, is very expensive.
+He takes this inauspicious good without barakah by sacrificing his honour and accepting abasement first of all and sometimes falling into the state of beggary in a ma’nawî manner to a degree of kissing the feet of the vile people and sometimes sacrificing the sacred matters of religion, which are the nûr of his eternal life.

-Also, at this time of poverty and necessity, the sorrow which the people of conscience experience for the anguish of the hungry and needy by means of the feeling of compassion for mankind -if one has a conscience- sours the pleasure to be had from the money which is acquired illicitly.
-It is necessary to suffice one’s self with doubtful goods to the degree of dharûrah in such a strange time.
-For through the mystery, اِنَّ الضَّرُورَةَ تُقَدَّرُ بِقَدْرِهَا ,7 with necessity, one may take from haram goods to the degree of dharûrah, and may not take more.
-Yes, one who is in dire need may not eat haram meat to fill his stomach.
-Rather, one may only eat enough not to die.
-Also, more cannot be eaten with unspoilt pleasure in the presence of a hundred hungry people.”
-The Nineteenth Flash/4th Point
+Also, at this time of poverty and necessity, the sorrow that the people of conscience receive from the sorrow of the hungry and needy by means of compassion towards fellow-human beings — if he has a conscience — makes bitter the pleasure received from the money he earned in a haram way.
+At such a strange time, for doubtful goods,8 it is necessary to suffice at the degree of necessity (dharûrah)9.
+Because, through the mystery of اِنَّ الضَّرُورَةَ تُقَدَّرُ بِقَدْرِهَا10, one can take from haram goods just enough to get him out of the state of dharûrah; he cannot take more.
+Yes, an obliged man cannot eat haram meat until he gets full; he rather can eat enough not to die.
+Also, it cannot be eaten much with perfect pleasure in the presence of a hundred hungry people.

 That is to say, in haqiqah, both the appointed time for the end of one's life is defined and decreed, and the rizq has been registered in the notebook of appointed events through a distinguishment, which appropriates everybody individually.
 But for an extremely important hikmah, behind the veil of the ghayb, both the appointed time for the end of one's life and rizq seem undefined, unknown and apparently bound to coincidence.
 If the appointed time for the end of one's life had been defined like the setting of the sun, in absolute ghaflah, half of life would be perished by not working for the âkhirah, and in the second half of life, the calamity in the appointed time for the end of one's life through a terrifying fear in taking one more step towards the gallows of death would increase a hundredfold.
 Due to this mystery, the calamities one suffers and even the qiyâmah, which is the world's appointed time for the end of its life, have mercifully been left in the veil of the ghayb.
 As for rizq, since after life itself is the greatest treasure of ni’mahs, and the richest source of shukr and hamd, and the most comprehensive mine of ‘ubûdiyyah, du'â and entreaty, it has apparently been shown undefined and bound to coincidence.
 In order that the door of seeking rizq through the shafâ’ah of seeking refuge at the Court of Al-Karîm Who is Razzâq, and entreaty and beseeching and hamd and shukr every time is not closed.
 Otherwise, if it had been defined, its essence would have been altogether changed.
 The doors of thankful, grateful du'âs and entreaties, indeed of submissively ‘ubûdiyyah, would have been closed.”
 The Fifteenth Ray-Second Station-7th, 8th Evidences